roryl/zsx/README.md

 # Contributing

-We are not currently taking contributions
+We are not currently taking other contributors but you can open issues and we will address them.